ConnorMooreLUC/HW1/README.md

 I was a little overwhelmed by the data set I picked.
 However I made slow progress on completing a file reader.
 Next step would be to implement the GIS and create the console functionality.

+6/26-27:

+GIS functionality is pretty much done.
+However it is slow as hell. ~2 mins.
+Which I will tinker with.

+Much of the problems with the project so far have involved manipulating the GIS software into the format I wanted it.
+Once I sorted that out.
+The dictionary parsing pretty much wrote itself.

+Next step would be to get to my console, and analytics.
+And following that would be unit testing.

 -Connor